jbcannon/landeco_protocols/TLS_protocol/TLS_protocol.md

 <img src=img/underside_raw_scan.PNG width=400 alt="View beneath a tree from a single scan showing C shaped pattern of returns from one side of the tree"></img>

 Third, lidar scans are huge.
-A small area (0.16 ha or 40 $\times$ 40 m area) typically comprises nearly 1GB of data.
+A small area (0.16 ha or 40 X 40 m area) typically comprises nearly 1GB of data.
 Proccessing this takes a lot of computer memory, so we must break the data into tiles (or `lidR::chunks`) to process a bit at a time.